jhrcook/statistical-rethinking/ch4_linear-models.md

   - we can also inspect the correlation of parameters
-      - there is strong correlation between `a` and `b` because this is such a simple model: chaning the slope would also change the intercept in the opposite direction
+      - there is strong correlation between `a` and `b` because this is such a simple model: changing the slope would also change the intercept in the opposite direction
       - in more complex models, this can hinder fitting the model